miscer/bezier-curves/report/report.md

 ## Vectors

 Vectors are represented with instances of the `Vector` class.
-This class contains methods for arithmetic (add, subtract, multiply, divide), calculating the length of a vector, converting to an unit vector and calculating a dot product.
+This class contains methods for arithmetic (add, subtract, multiply, divide), calculating the length of a vector, converting to a unit vector and calculating a dot product.

 ## Bézier Curves